randyqx/rpki/xenial-ca.md

     Password:
     Password (again):
     Superuser created successfully.

 and write it down somewhere safe.

 Then you can point your browser at `https://ca.rg.net`, and you should see the login page.
 Enter the user 'RGnet' (per above) and the password from createsuperuser above.
 This should take you to RGnet's dashboard.

 ## Creating a New Root Authority

 If you also need to be a CA for private address space, legacy space ARIN will not certify, etc. you will want to create a root CA.

+### Configure a Root

+First create an internal root CA

     # rpkic configure_root
     Generating root for resources ASN: 0-4294967295, V4: 0.0.0.0/0, V6: ::/0
     Wrote /root/CA-stuff/altCA.altCA.repository-request.xml
     This is the file to send to the repository operator

 creates a weird kind of parent object, gives you back the XML for repository setup (same as it did before, difference is just the implementation).